theGeekist/stars/USAGE.md

 # 3) Create summaries using a local model
 gk-stars summarise --all --limit 200

-# 4) Score and preview changes
+# 4) Categorise and preview changes
-gk-stars score --all --limit 200 --dry
+gk-stars categorise --all --limit 200 --dry

 # 5) Apply when happy
-gk-stars score --all --limit 200
+gk-stars categorise --all --limit 200
 ```

 ---

 ## Notes on models and prompts

-- All LLM work runs against your local Ollama runtime.
-Set `OLLAMA_MODEL` to choose the model and size that fits your machine.
+- All LLM work runs through your local Ollama runtime.
+Set `OLLAMA_MODEL` to choose the model that fits your machine.
-- `prompts.yaml` is part of your workflow and is fully editable.
-Update criteria anytime, then re-run scoring.
+- `prompts.yaml` is fully editable.
+Update criteria anytime, then re-run categorisation.
-- Scoring uses summaries and repository metadata to reduce hallucinations and to keep the criteria focused.
+- Categorisation uses summaries + repo metadata to reduce hallucination and keep criteria grounded.

 ---